claroline/Claroline/src/plugin/Claroline/ExampleTextBundle/readme.md

         $content = $this->container->get('templating')->render(
             'ClarolineCoreBundle:Resource:resource_form.html.twig', array(
             'form' => $form->createView(),
-            //you must add the attribute resourceType to the twig File.
+            /*you must add the attribute resourceType to the twig File.
             The Resource Manager need
-            to know wich kind of resource is going to be added.
-            'resourceType' => 'ExampleText'
+            to know wich kind of resource is going to be added.*/ 'resourceType' => 'ExampleText'
             )
         );